-Throughout the Week, CNBC Spotlights the Companies that Have the Potential to Impact Multibillion Dollar Industries
+Throughout the Week, CNBC Spotlights the 50 Companies that Collectively Have the Potential to Upend Multibillion-Dollar Industries

-ENGLEWOOD CLIFFS, N.J., June 7, 2016−CNBC, First in Business Worldwide, today announced the fourth annual CNBC Disruptor 50, a ranked list of the world's most ambitious and innovative private companies changing the economy and overall business landscape.
-This year saw a record number of nominations across every sector of the economy with 981 companies vying for a spot on the CNBC Disruptor 50 list, more than double the number of nominees from 2015.
+ENGLEWOOD CLIFFS, N.J., May 22, 2018−CNBC, First in Business Worldwide, today announced the sixth annual CNBC Disruptor 50, a ranked list of the most ambitious and innovative companies representing breakthrough ideas from all over the world.
+This year saw a record number of nominations across every sector of the economy with 981 companies vying for a spot on the CNBC Disruptor 50 list.

-CNBC.com's special report, CNBC.com/Disruptors, features in-depth profiles of the 50 companies, an explanation of how CNBC chose and ranked the companies on the list, as well as a robust line-up of stories exploring how today's business decision makers and investors can capitalize on disruptive technology trends.
+CNBC.com's special report, CNBC.com/Disruptors, features in-depth profiles of the 50 companies, an explanation of how CNBC chose and ranked the companies on the list and a robust line-up of stories exploring how today's business decision makers and investors can capitalize on disruptive technology trends.
 CNBC will also track each company's progress throughout the coming year when many of the companies on the list are expected to celebrate initial public offerings.

 For more information regarding the CNBC Disruptor 50, including the full list, interviews, in-depth analysis and original digital video, visit CNBC.com/Disruptors.